GertKanter/testit_dtron/testit_dtron_tutorials/turtlebot_coverage/README.md

 The `coverage` package needs to be modified in order to handle the `SIGUSR1` signal and support the coverage data flushing.

-In case of Python 2.7 and Coverage version 4.5.2, we can inject the following code into `/usr/local/lib/python2.7/dist-packages/coverage/cmdline.py`
+In case of Python 2.7 and Coverage version 4.5.2, we can inject the following code into `/usr/local/lib/python2.7/dist-packages/coverage/cmdline.py` (line 622)
 ```py
 # Run the script.
 import signal